Investigating the use of terrain-following coordinates in AI-driven precipitation forecasts: Results

-SEEPS is applied to measure the performance of precipitation forecasts that combines the skills of light and heavy precipitation events.
+SEEPS is applied to measure the performance of precipitation forecasts that combine the skills of light and heavy precipitation events.
 Based on Figure~\ref{fig2}e, FuXi-sigma-physics, the combination of conservation schemes and terrain-following coordinates, provides promising results (Figure~\ref{fig2}f).
-FuXi-plevel-physics, although slightly behind FuXi-sigma-physics, is verified to be better than FuXi-sigma-base and ranked as the second.
+FuXi-plevel-physics, although slightly behind FuXi-sigma-physics, is ranked as the second.
 This is likely because the good performance of FuXi-plevel-physics on light precipitation categories has outweighed its limitation in forecasting statistically rare heavy-to-extreme events.
-FuXi-sigma-base has the worst SEEPS due to its blurry forecasts and poor performance on light precipitation classifications.
+FuXi-plevel-base and FuXi-sigma-base have the worst SEEPS due to their poor performance on drizzle events.

-For Figure~\ref{fig2}a-d, we have also conducted the same verifications in the 60$^\circ$S-60$^\circ$N latitude range and can confirm that the results are consistent.
-Details of the extended results are available in the Supporting Information.